onli/sinatra-portier/README.md

 gem install sinatra-portier
 ```

-The use it in your code:
+Then use it in your code:

 ```ruby